Anksharskarp/Python-Web-Crawler-Class-Course-Project/README.md

 6/5.
 Finish the project and do a project presentation and demonstration.

-This repo will include my course project, which is a news website web crawler.
-It will scrape the latest news headlines from popular websites such as the New York Times, Google News, the Huffington Post, etc. and gather them into a single .csv file.
-It can be run multiple times to be updated regularly.
+This repo will include my course project, which is a Carmel Clay Public Library Calendar Event Data web crawler.
+It will scrape the latest events and library activities at Carmel Clay Public Library, gather the data into a CSV file, and export it to a Flask web server to be displayed.